-8. Without realizing the incongruous juxtaposition, the reversionist does a oneeighty and "by means of the tongue keeps on execrating other people."

-9. The text of the New American Standard uses the word "curse," which is the customary present middle indicative of the verb καταράομαι (kataráomai).
+- "The customary present tense of eulogéō may be used to denote that which 7. habitually occurs or may be reasonably expected to occur."2 This person repeatedly glorifies God-with his tongue. - Without realizing the incongruous juxtaposition, the reversionist does a one-eighty 8. and "by means of the tongue keeps on execrating other people." - 9.
+The text of the New American Standard uses the word "curse," which is the customary present middle indicative of the verb καταράομαι (kataráomai).
 The best English word to translate this verb is "execrate," whose definition is:

 To imprecate evil upon; to curse; hence, to detest utterly; to abhor.
-Execrate implies intense loathing and, usually, a fury of passion; damn, and ban once implied an opposition to bless, but now curse and damn imply angry denunciation by blasphemous oaths or profane imprecations.1
+Execrate implies intense loathing and, usually, a fury of passion; curse, damn, and ban once implied an opposition to bless, but now curse and damn imply angry denunciation by blasphemous oaths or profane imprecations.3